AQIB-NAWAB/AQIB-NAWAB/README.md

-# 👋 Hi, I'm Muhammad Aqib
+# 👋 Hi, I'm AQIB NAWAB

 Hi, I'm M.Aqib having more than 2 years of experince in web development.
 I also actively contributing to open source and eganged wth communities.I'm also mentor at Dev Weekends.
 I love helping people and collaborate with others to making things that impact in others life.